Thireus/GGUF-Tool-Suite/models/GLM-4.5-Air/README.md

 More perplexity/bpw graphs for other supported models: https://github.com/Thireus/GGUF-Tool-Suite/tree/main/ppl_graphs

-*All PPL values are computed with the parameters `-ctk f16 -c 512 -b 4096 -ub 4096`.
+*All PPL benchmarks are computed with the parameters `-ctk f16 -c 512 -b 4096 -ub 4096`.
 Changing any of these parameters will alter the PPL.
 In particular, reducing `-b 4096 -ub 4096` increases the PPL, while increasing them decreases the PPL.*

 ---